artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

 > just as a tiger on the Ganges' banks
 > will drag a nursing fawn through the dense woods
 > ~ (6.922-4)

+## Rape

+Aeacus's casual comment about his wife being worthy:

+> "Her name was Procris: it's likelier you've heard
+> about her ravished sister, Orithyia,
+> but were you to compare the two of them
+> in looks and manner, Procris was more worthy
+> of being ravished!"
+> ~ (6.990--5)

 *All quotations are taken from Charles Martin's 2004 translation.
 Line numbers refer to the translation and not the original Latin.*